 While a portion of our region’s water supply depends on imported water, IEUA is prepared to meet the region’s current and future water supply needs by investing in innovative programs such as the Chino Basin Program, which enhance IEUA’s commitment to water supply diversification during times of drought and guarantee that our region can count on their water supply for essential uses such as drinking, bathing and cleaning, even during prolonged, critically dry and drought conditions.

 In addition to sound planning and securing local water supplies through the Chino Basin Program, IEUA is investing in critical infrastructure to improve resiliency while at the same time staying committed to minimizing rate increases and keeping costs low.

 The Regional Water Recycling Plant No. 5 (RP-5) Expansion Project will meet all regulatory requirements, utilize energy efficient equipment and continue to provide recycled water to IEUA’s service area as it continues to grow.
 The Project will include infrastructure for RP-5’s ultimate buildout to treat an average flow of 30 million gallons per day (mgd), a peak flow of 60 mgd and allow for the decommissioning of Regional Water Recycling Plant No. 2 (RP-2) once the spillway height of nearby Prado Dam is raised.

 Smart water planning starts with water saving efforts.
 Every gallon of water saved within the Chino Basin translates into reduced demand for imported water supplies.
 In partnership with the Metropolitan Water District, the State of California and the local retail water agencies of the Chino Basin, IEUA offers no-cost water saving rebates and programs that reward residents and businesses for upgrading to a water efficient landscape and installing water efficient devices and appliances.

-For more information about the drought and our Time Is Now campaign, click here.
+For more information on our Time Is Always Now campaign, click here.